ArneDePeuter/deppy/examples/dog_api/README.md

 - **Step 4**: Fetch images for breeds and sub-breeds.

 ### Visual Representation 🌟
-The result flow might look something like this:
+The result flow looks like this:
 ![Result Flow](images/img.png)

 ---